gpmd/basebox/README.md

 > A simple shell script bootstrapped Vagrant box

-If you want to know what it installs have a look in [bootstrap.sh](https://github.com/gpmd/basebox/blob/master/bootstrap.sh).
+Two sample bootstrap files are included.
+The primary difference between the two is that one installs PHP 5.6 and the other PHP 7.
+If you want to know what else they install have a look in [bootstrap-sample-php56.sh](https://github.com/gpmd/basebox/blob/master/bootstrap-sample-php56.sh) and [bootstrap-sample-php7.sh](https://github.com/gpmd/basebox/blob/master/bootstrap-sample-php7.sh).

 ## Instructions